Target Buffer Strategies

 Target Buffer:-5% to -20%

-The Vest Moderate Buffer 20 Strategy seeks to provide S&P 500 exposure to a cap, while attempting to buffer losses from -5% to -20% over a three-month period.
+The Vest Moderate Buffer 20 Strategy seeks, before fees and expenses, to provide S&P 500 exposure to a cap, while attempting to buffer losses from -5% to -20% over a three-month period.

 This strategy is available in CITs.